|

 will not be weighted equally.

-Submitting assignments via handin:
+Submitting assignments via handin and

-it).
-You can activate your account on the account
+can activate your account on the account

 Late Assignments: Assignments

-are to be handed in electronically via Handin
+are to be handed in electronically via handin

-However, every student is allotted four "late days", which
+office, ICCS 201.
+However, every student is allotted

-allow assignments to be handed in late without penalty on
+four "late days", which allow assignments to be handed in

-four days or parts of days during the term.
-The
+late without penalty on four days or parts of days during

-purpose of late days is to allow students the flexibility to
+the term.
+The purpose of late days is to allow

-manage unexpected obstacles to coursework that arise during
+students the flexibility to manage unexpected obstacles to

-the course of the term, such as travel, moderate illness,
+coursework that arise during the course of the term, such as

-conflicts with other courses, extracurricular obligations,
+travel, moderate illness, conflicts with other courses,

-NOT be granted except under truly exceptional
+Thus, additional late days will NOT be granted except under

-circumstances.
-If an assignment is submitted late and
+truly exceptional circumstances.
+If an assignment is

-a student has used up all of her/his late days, 20% will be
+submitted late and a student has used up all of her/his late

-deducted for every day the assignment is late.
-(E.g., an
+days, 20% will be deducted for every day the assignment is

-awarded a maximum of 60 points.)
+points will be awarded a maximum of 60 points.)

 How late does something have to be to use up a late day?